youneedgreg/chati/README.md

 Would you like help with the backend logic or UI design for this? 🚀

 # changes
+loaders
 log in sign up button
 potrait ipad
-comp ui
-user session
-chati talk to
+log in and sign up page better ui comp ui user session chati talk to